openshift-labs/cloud-native-guides/continuous-delivery.md

 Go the `inventory-wildfly-swarm` folder, initialize it as a Git working copy and add the GitHub repository as the remote repository for your working copy.
-Make sure you replace `GIT-REPO` with the Git repository url in the following commands:
+Make sure you replace `GIT-REPO-URL` with the Git repository url in the following commands:

 > Paste the Git repository url from the clipboard which you have copied in the
 > previous steps.